grimme-lab/qc2-teaching/doc/programming.rst

   The program below includes a derived type called ``geometry``.
 So far, it contains the number of atoms and the atom positions.
-  In the rest of the code, first two atoms and their positions are set.
-Then the geometry information is then printed by calling the subroutine ``geometry_info``.
+  In the rest of the code, two atoms and their positions are set.
+Then the geometry information is printed by calling the subroutine ``geometry_info``.

   1. In order to cleary specify a chemical structure, it is necessary to assign an ordinal number to each atom.
   Add a one dimensional allocatable integer variable to the derived type that will contain the ordinal number for each atom.